 .
 Membres of Museum Friends Associations, in their museum;

-In these services, priority is given to the elderly, the sick, pregnant women, people with disabilities or children caregivers, among other specific cases with priority care needs. (cf. Art.9º do DL nº135/99, de 22 de abril)
+Priority is given to the elderly, the sick, pregnant women, people with disabilities or children caregivers, among other specific cases with priority care needs. (cf. Art.9º do DL nº135/99, de 22 de abril)

 The Carlos Machado Museum aims at being an Open and Inclusive Museum and as such, accessible to anyone who wants to visit it.
 Aware that there are several ways to experience the world around us, the Museum has been adopting several strategies that make it physically and intellectually more accessible.